minio/docs/source/includes/common-mc-support.rst

 .. start-support-logs-opt-in

 The uploading feature remains disabled by default until explicitly enabled for a deployment on an opt-in only basis.
-If enabled, you can disable the feature at any time with :mc-cmd:`mc support logs disable`.
+If enabled, you can disable the feature at any time with :mc-cmd:`mc support callhome disable`.

 .. end-support-logs-opt-in